 RHA works with park districts, park boards and youth groups to educate policymakers on the benefits of smoke-free outdoor spaces, and works directly with park districts to assist with policy adoption, implementation, and enforcement.
 Our Smoke-free Parks white paper offers a comprehensive review of municipal and state policy considerations.

-Learn how we can work with you to bring smoke-free parks to your community by contacting Todd Fraley, Health Law & Policy Analyst, via email at [email protected] or by phone at (319) 628-0234.
+Learn how we can work with you to bring smoke-free parks to your community by contacting Matt Maloney, Director of Health Policy, via email at [email protected] or by phone at (319) 628-0233.